lennymalard/melpy-project/README.md

 Our model achieves 98% accuracy on both training and test datasets, which is good!
 With further optimization you could potentially reach 100%.
 Feel free to experiment!

-If you look closely, you’ll notice that the plot on the right closely resembles Figure 1.
+If you look closely, you will notice that the plot on the right closely resembles Figure 1.
 It’s actually the model’s inputs colored by the outputs, allowing us to visually assess whether the model is well trained.

 ### Save Your Work